projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 OSTree is the same technology used by Atomic host to store its own host OS images.
-It's a content-addressable object storage to store files, which means a file is stored once even if it's in multiple images, this is even more efficient than layer-based Docker's storage backends, because it's not on layer level, but in file level.
+It's a content-addressable object storage to store files, which means a file is stored once even if it's in multiple images, this is even more efficient than layer-based Docker's storage backends, because it's not on layer level, but on file level.

 Let's start by creating a directory and initializing it to contain bare OSTree repo, but because we are running as non-root we need to pass `--mode=bare-user` instead of `--mode=bare`